-- 12.(1) Subject to the direction, control and supervision of the Commission, the Chief Executive Officer shall - (a) keep internal records and publicize infringements and measures taken under this Act; - (b) fulfil any other tasks related to the protection of personal data under this Act; and - (c) bring infringements of this Act to the attention of the judicial authorities and where appropriate, to commence or engage in legal proceedings in order to enforce the provisions of this Act. - (2) The Chief Executive Officer shall produce an annual general report on the Commission's activities regarding data protection, and shall present the report to the National Assembly and publish it in the Gazette.
+- 12.(1) Subject to the direction, control and supervision of the Commission, the Chief Executive Officer shall - (a) keep internal records and publicise infringements and measures taken under this Act;

-(3) The Chief Executive Officer may produce other reports relating to the Commission's functions and present them to the National Assembly.
+- (b) fulfil any other tasks related to the protection of personal data under this Act; and - (c) commence or engage in legal proceedings in order to enforce the provisions of this Act. - (2) The Chief Executive Officer shall produce an annual general report on the Commission's activities regarding data protection, and shall present the report to the National Assembly and publish it in the Gazette. - (3) The Chief Executive Officer may produce other reports relating to the Commission's functions and present them to the National Assembly.